-February marks the beginning of Black History Month and APS will celebrate with a series of community events, staff professional development opportunities and African-American Read-Ins at our schools.
-The main event celebrating Black History Month is Arlington: Past and Future Excellence and is sponsored by the Office of Minority Achievement.
-This year we will celebrate students from our schools, in our Models of Excellent Showcase.
-These students were nominated by APS staff and will be celebrated for their academic achievement, exemplary leadership, and commitment to service that has significant and positive impact on their school and/or district.
+Arlington Public Schools is celebrating Black History Month with a series of community events and African-American Read-Ins at our schools.
+The main event celebrating Black History Month is Arlington: Past, Present and Future Excellence on February 20th at Washington-Lee High School.
+The event is sponsored by the Office of Equity and Excellence.
+We invite the community to join us to celebrate the contributions of these Model of Excellence students who were nominated by APS staff for their academic achievement, exemplary leadership and commitment to service that has significant and positive impacts on their school and/or community.

 Also this year, APS will feature new APS Alumni Trailblazers each week during Black History Month.
 These are outstanding African-American community leaders and graduates of APS who have paved the way in our community.
 Read about them below.